How to Start a Small Engine Repair Business

 Customer service skills.
 Strong customer service skills can help a repair business owner create positive experiences for customers, encouraging valuable repeat business.

-Common startup costs for a small engine repair business include:
+The NAICS code for a small engine repair business is 811411.